chaz0468/Project5_neighborhood/README.md

 If you like you can use the list at top left to go directly to the _pin_ and _infowwindow_ you would like.
 And last of of all you can type in a name or portions of a name into the _search_ box to filter the list.

 ## Running instructions:
+* Visit my GitHub page (http://chaz0468.github.io/Project5_neighborhood - gh-pages).
+* Use the 3 black horizonital lines to open a menu of stored places to visit
-* Use the list at top left to go directly to the point of interest.
+* Then use the list at top left to go directly to the point of interest.
 This will highlight (turn red point "blue") the specific pin along with a popup window with links to Wikipedia and a Google Street View photo.
 * You can also click directly on any pin on the map to do the same thing as clicking on the list item.
 * Additionally, you can sue the _search_ box to filter the points of interest.